Exar04/musit/README.md

 - See what others are listening to 👀
 - View detailed statistical insights 📊
 - preloads next song for better user experience
-- Smooth draggable UI components (like Spotify Web UI).
+- Smooth resizable UI components (like Spotify Web UI).

 ### Dev Features –
 - View detailed statistical insights with telemetry